vvaasd/quiz-app-1/README.md

 Within this project, trying to simulate real conditions, I completed technical tasks assigned to me and pushed them to remote repository (GitLab).

-How to run dev mode:
+How to run dev mode (Node required):
 - clone repository (main branch).
 Terminal commands (use it in cloned repository):
 - npm i